Aliases for TTF1 Gene

 TTF1 (Transcription Termination Factor, RNA Polymerase I) is a Protein Coding gene.
-Diseases associated with TTF1 include choreoathetosis, hypothyroidism, and neonatal respiratory distress and neuroendocrine cell hyperplasia of infancy.
+Diseases associated with TTF1 include chorea, hereditary benign and choreoathetosis, hypothyroidism, and neonatal respiratory distress.
 Among its related pathways are Gene Expression and Insulin secretion.
 GO annotations related to this gene include chromatin binding.
 An important paralog of this gene is DMTF1.

 UniProtKB/Swiss-Prot for TTF1 Gene